Join our list

 Non formal nights still require some semblance of decorum though country club casual dress is perfectly fine.

-In 2016, the self-service King’s Court buffet was totally transformed during the major refurbishment.
-This is where you can have a casual breakfast, lunch, dinner or late-night buffet without having to wear your best duds.
+King’s Court buffet is where you can have a casual breakfast, lunch, dinner or late-night buffet without having to wear your best duds.

-The venerable Todd English specialty restaurant, there since the ship was launched in 2004, will also be gone by June and The Verandah restaurant will take its place.
+The venerable Todd English specialty restaurant is gone and The Verandah restaurant took its place.
 Inspired by the original Verandah Grill on the Queen Mary, for a nominal fee guests can dine on contemporary French cuisine.
-I’m excited to try this new option.

 In warm weather up on Deck 12 is the Terrace Bar but I’m always crossing in early spring or winter so I’ve never had a chance to see this venue in action.